Skip to Main Content

 Manufacturing Survey

-Fifth District manufacturing activity remained slow in December, according to the most recent survey from the Federal Reserve Bank of Richmond.
-The composite manufacturing index rose to -7 in December from -15 in November.
-All three of its component indexes increased but remained negative.
-The shipments index increased slightly to -11 from -14, new orders rose to -8 from -22, and the employment index increased to -1 from -7.
+Fifth District manufacturing activity was flat in June, according to the most recent survey from the Federal Reserve Bank of Richmond.
+The composite manufacturing index decreased to 4 in June from 13 in May.
+All three of its component indexes fell in June, although both shipments and new orders remained in positive territory.
+Shipments fell to 3 from 16, new orders to 9 from 17, and employment to −1 from 3.

-The average growth rate of prices paid decreased slightly in December, while growth in prices received increased notably.
-Firms expected growth in prices paid to moderate and growth in prices received to fall slightly over the next 12 months.
+The average growth rate of prices paid increased notably while growth in prices received increased somewhat in June.
+Firms expected growth in prices paid to moderate over the next 12 months.

 To cite the Manufacturing Survey, please use the following format: "Manufacturing Survey."
 Federal Reserve Bank of Richmond. https://www.richmondfed.org/region_communities/regional_data_analysis/business_surveys/manufacturing.